keisku/kubectl-explore/README.md

 # Fuzzy-find the field to explain from all API resources.
 kubectl explore

+# Fuzzy-find the field to explain from pod.
+kubectl explore pod

 # Fuzzy-find the field to explain from fields matching the regex.
 kubectl explore pod.*node
 kubectl explore spec.*containers
 kubectl explore lifecycle
+kubectl explore sts.*Account

 # Fuzzy-find the field to explain from all API resources in the selected cluster.
 kubectl explore --context=onecontext

-# Fuzzy-find the field to explain from fields under "pod".
-kubectl explore pod

-# Fuzzy-find the field to explain from fields under "pod.spec.containers".
-kubectl explore pod.spec.containers

 Flags: